StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

 category: review
 ---

-This tutorial demonstrates how to install maually a StratusLab cloud infrastructure using the StratusLab system administrator command line utilities.
+This tutorial demonstrates how to install manually a StratusLab cloud infrastructure using the StratusLab system administrator command line utilities.
 Two physical machines are needed to install a minimal StratusLab cloud.
 Additional machines may be necessary if access to